-GMMD 331 DIGITAL ILLUSTRATION AND TYPOGRAPHY Fall/Spring, 3 credit hours
+GMMD 331 DIGITAL ILLUSTRATION AND TYPOGRAPHY

 This course emphasizes the acquisition of software skills in vector based graphics.
 Students explore digital workflow, visual communication, and the design process in relation to illustration, and logo and graphic identity.
 Two hours lecture, two hours studio per week.
 Prerequisites: Introduction to Design (GMMD 102), Digital Photography (GMMD 201), or permission of the instructor.